ThemeSurgeon/MaterialDNA/readme.md

 More features will be added to the roadmap as time goes on.
 I'm shooting to have the first public version of the theme ready for testing and submission to the theme repository soon.

-Feel free to contact me via [email](mailto:patin.alex@gmail.com) or [my website](http://alexpatin.com) if you have any questions or if you are interested in helping make MaterialPress!
+Feel free to contact me via [email](mailto:johnteag@gmail.com) or [my website](http://johnteagye.me) if you have any questions or if you are interested in helping make MaterialDNA!
 You are more than welcome to fork and contibute if you have any ideas.

 License: GPL v2